Swimming in Lake Windermere – Everything You Need to Know

 Use a full wetsuit, neoprene gloves, hood, and boots to stay warm.

-Enter the water gradually to prevent cold shock, and keep swims brief at 5 to 10 minutes to avoid hypothermia.
+Enter the water gradually to prevent cold shock, and keep swims brief, 5 to 10 minutes, to avoid hypothermia.

 Always go with others, have hot drinks and dry layers ready on shore, and monitor for signs of distress.